Tashkent State University of Law: Specialized Branch of Law

-International legal training courses for legal personnel are conducted exclusively by lawyers and experts from leading international law firms such as White & Case, Foley Hoag, Dentons, Sidley Austin, Vinson & Elkins, Willkie Farr & Gallagher, Hogal Lovels and Glassgow University based on concluded memorandum of cooperation.
+International legal training courses for legal personnel are conducted exclusively by lawyers and experts from leading international law firms such as White & Case, Foley Hoag, Dentons, Sidley Austin, Vinson & Elkins, Willkie Farr & Gallagher, Hogan Lovells and University of Glasgow based on concluded memorandum of cooperation.
 At the end of the courses, students who successfully complete the training are sent for internships to the offices of world-famous law firms and international arbitration institutes.